Diamondbacks vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has recorded 47 hits with 15 doubles, a triple, five home runs and 10 walks.
-He has driven in 23 runs with six stolen bases.
+- Reynolds has collected 48 hits with 15 doubles, a triple, six home runs and 11 walks.
+He has driven in 27 runs with six stolen bases.

 Reynolds Recent Games